theramis/Snapper/docs/snapper-nunit/snapper-nunit.md

 # Basics

-The `Snapper.Nunit` NuGet package extends the NUnit constraint to provide a deeper integration with the NUnit test framework.
+The `Snapper.Nunit` NuGet package extends the Nunit constraint to provide a deeper integration with the NUnit test framework.

 The following code snippet shows the constaints which have been added by Snapper.
 ```csharp